Browse the docs

 This guide targets a client-rendered React app (Vite or CRA).
 You only need the publishable key here; the secret key stays on your backend.
 If you have not set up a project yet, run the Quickstart first.

-1. Install the React package
+1. Get the React package

 The @orthid/react package ships the provider, hooks, and components.
+Request preview access, and you will receive install instructions for your design-partner build.

 2. Wrap your app in the provider